5 Things to Know About the macOS Big Sur 11.2 Update

 macOS Big Sur 11.2 is another milestone release (x.x) which means it will likely bring a mix of new features, security enhancements, and bug fixes for lingering issues with the operating system.

-We don’t have an official macOS Big Sur 11.2 release date yet, but Mac users who don’t want to wait for the official release can download the software right now via Apple’s beta program.
+We don’t have an official macOS Big Sur 11.2 release date yet, but Mac users who don’t want to wait for the official release can download the software right now via Apple’s beta programs.

 With macOS Big Sur 11.2 confirmed, we want to take you through everything there is to know about the next big update for macOS Big Sur and Mac.